parksjg34/GACD-Course-Project/codebook.md

 ##Variables:

--Variables prefixed with "File" are the raw data -Variables prefixed with "Data" are aggregations or manipulations of datasets -Dataset - First pass of aggregation which combines all of the raw data -DataSetDefined - Second pass of manipulation to satisfy the requirement of Mean and Standard Deviation -TidyData - Final Pass of manipulation in which data is scrubbed for easy analysis
+1. Variables prefixed with "File" are the raw data
+2. Variables prefixed with "Data" are aggregations or manipulations of datasets
+3. Dataset - First pass of aggregation which combines all of the raw data
+4. DataSetDefined - Second pass of manipulation to satisfy the requirement of Mean and Standard Deviation
+5. TidyData - Final Pass of manipulation in which data is scrubbed for easy analysis

 ##Feature.txt